smartsdk/smartsdk-recipes/recipes/tools/readme.md

 This section contains useful (and sometimes temporary) scripts as well as references to tools, projects and pieces of documentation used for the development of the recipes.

+The basic environment setup is explained in landing page of the repository: https://github.com/martel-innovate/smartsdk-recipes

 ## Env-related